bdina/scant-ddns/README.md

 A hardly sufficient Dynamic DNS updater

 ### Requirements
-this project requires `Java 11` and `Scala 2.13.3`
+this project requires `Java 11` and `Scala 2.13.4`

 ## Create a native image (of shadowJar)
-1. use gradle to create a build of the uberJar:
+1. use gradle to create a build of the shadow jar:
 ```
 gradle shadowJar
 ```
 2. execute graalvm `native-image` from the command line, for example:
 ```
-native-image -jar build/libs/ddns-<version>.jar
+native-image --static -jar build/libs/ddns-<version>.jar
 ```
 *or*
 execute a docker build (no uberJar build step required):